CPLUG/cpc/README.md

 * Error: id, description

 Do users have to register to compete?
-Or just use the CSL login
+Or just use the CSL login?
+Error table?
+Or just an enumeration/string?
+Where will configuration options be saved?